jsenv/core/readme.md

 `@jsenv/core` provides a server capable to turn any html file into an entry point.
 This power can be used to create a storybook, debug a file in isolation and more.
 It is called `exploring server`.
 This server is designed for development: it provides livereloading out of the box and does not bundle files.

-The following example shows how it can be used to execute a single test file.
-As mentioned previously it can execute any html file, in this example we'll use it only to run a test file.
+The following example uses exploring server only to execute a single html file designed for testing.
+As mentionned earlier, it can execute any html file.

 <details>
   <summary>1.
 Create a file to start exploring server</summary>